commons-teaching/SBL.20004.2022_group_A/report.md

 Lavandula angustifolia: https://www.inaturalist.org/observations/111309381

-Regarding the collection method, some leaves of each plant were cutted with a cutter and immediately immersed in liquid nitrogen, to froze the cells without breaking them and to shut down the metabolitic pathways as soon as possible.
-The samples were then stored at -80°C until sample preparation.
+Regarding the collection method, some leaves of each plant were cut with a scalpel and immediately immersed in liquid nitrogen, to freeze the cells without breaking them and to shut down the metabolitic pathways as quickly as possible.
+The samples were then stored at -80°C until the preparation of the samples to then inject them.

-For more informations about the 6 samples, see the following table on githib: https://github.com/commons-teaching/SBL.20004.2022_group_A/blob/main/observations-238518.csv
+For more information about the 6 samples, check the following table on githib: https://github.com/commons-teaching/SBL.20004.2022_group_A/blob/main/observations-238518.csv

 ### Sample preparation

-The frozen samples were taken out from the freezer and they were crumbled with a cold scissor, to enable better extraction.
+The frozen samples were taken out of the freezer and they were crumbled with scissors, to enable better extraction.
-For each plant, it was decided to extract with three different solvents: heptane and dichloromethane for samples for GC-MS analysis and methanol for samples for LC-MS analysis.
+For each plant, it was decided to extract with three different solvents: heptane and dichloromethane for samples analyzed with GC-MS and methanol for samples analyzed with LC-MS.
-Around 200 mg of crumbled plant tissue were weighed and putted into a glass erlenmeyer flask and immediately covered with 20 mL of the given solvent; this procedure was used for all the samples and all the extraction solvents.
+Around 200 mg of crumbled plant tissues were weighed and put into a glass erlenmeyer flask for the 20 mL of the given solvent to be immediately incorporated; this procedure was used for all the samples and all the extraction solvents.
 In the following table the exact weighted masses for each sample are reported:

 <img width="298" alt="Schermata 2022-05-18 alle 16 19 14" src="https://user-images.githubusercontent.com/103575088/169063944-849187d6-32a2-49e0-9bc6-83ed9d0f13fa.png">

-The erlenmeyer containing the solvents and the plant tissues were covered with an aliuminium foil to avoid excessive evaporation and shaked overnight under the fume hood.
+The erlenmeyers containing the solvents and the plant tissues were covered with an aliuminium foil to avoid excessive evaporation and shaked overnight under the fume hood.
-The extracted samples were then filtered with filter paper and putted into small glass tubes, before being putted at -20°C until sample injection.
+The extracted samples were then filtered with filter papers and put into small glass tubes, before being stored at -20°C until the sample injection.
-The day of injection, the samples were putted in specific LC or GC glass tubes and injected in the machine.
+The day of injection, the samples were set in specific LC or GC glass tubes and injected in the machines.

 ### LCMS Analysis